 The most helpful approach is to look at your numbers as a pattern over time, not as one isolated result.

-You can learn more on Normal blood sugar levels for adults when fasting and after meals.
+Learn more: Normal blood sugar levels for adults when fasting and after meals.

 A normal blood glucose reading should never be judged as just one number.
 It must be understood together with when the test was taken, what the person ate, whether medication or insulin was used, and whether any symptoms are present.